-Liberty Protection Safeguards
+Liberty Protection Safeguards (LPS)

-In 2014 the Lords Select Committee on the Mental Capacity Act branded the Deprivation of Liberty Safeguards as not fit for purpose and recommended an overhaul of the Act.
+First, the Lords Select Committee on the Mental Capacity Act branded the Deprivation of Liberty Safeguards as not fit for purpose and recommended an overhaul of the Act.
 Soon after, a collection of cases were heard by the Supreme Court which lowered the threshold for who might be considered to be deprived of their liberty.
 A huge increase of DoLS referrals ensued and both Local Authorities (acting as Supervisory Bodies) and the Court of Protection were inundated with applications.
 This left many people in care homes, nursing homes and hospitals potentially deprived of their liberty illegally and without the necessary safeguards in place.

 Perhaps one of the most welcome changes proposed will be when the process is undertaken.
 Currently, assessments under the Deprivation of Liberty Safeguards are often made and authorisation sought after the person has already moved into a care home and into circumstances that already amount to a deprivation of liberty.
 Under the Liberty Protection Safeguards, an authorisation to deprive someone of their liberty would be decided at the planning stage ensuring that a full analysis of all available options is undertaken before anything is finalised.

 The current DoLS regime simply authorises a deprivation of liberty whilst the Liberty Protection Safeguards would authorise particular care arrangements regardless of where they were provided.
 This would potentially reduce the number of assessments required because a new assessment wouldn’t be required if someone living at home moved into a respite placement or was admitted into hospital providing the care arrangements were similar.
 The new safeguards also propose that there will be no need for a Supervisory Body.
 Currently, the Supervisory Body (which is a Local Authority) authorise all deprivation of liberty under the DoLS scheme.
 This would be replaced by those responsible for arranging the care authorising it.
 So, for instance, a person being discharged from hospital the Responsible Body will be the NHS Trust.
 Similarly, if someone is receiving Continuing Healthcare Funding the Responsible Body will be the Clinical Commissioning Group.
 And for others, the Responsible Body will be the Local Authority commissioning their care.
 The general rule would be that the responsible Body will be the authority responsible for meeting a person’s needs under the Care Act 2014.
 Finally, one other main difference between the 2 schemes will be around the role of the Best Interest Assessor.
 Under the Liberty Protection Safeguards a new role of Approved Mental Capacity Professional will be introduced.
-The Approved Mental Capacity Professional will provide a layer of scrutiny to the proposed arrangements in cases where the is a higher level of complexity such as where someone is objecting to the arrangements.
+The Approved Mental Capacity Professional will provide a layer of scrutiny to the proposed arrangements in cases where the is a higher level of complexity such as where someone is objecting to the deprivation of liberty.